2021-22 Annual Report (text version)

 - providing governance oversight of the financial assets set aside by the Queensland Government to meet future employee liabilities and other long-term obligations of the State

-- providing governance oversight of the financial assets that relate to the Debt Retirement Fund established under the Queensland Future Fund Act 2020, and
+- providing governance oversight of the financial assets set aside to support long term initiatives of the Queensland Government

 - providing investment governance assistance in connection with the Financial Provisioning Fund established under the Mineral and Energy Resources (Financial Provisioning) Act 2018 and the National Injury Insurance Scheme Fund, Queensland.

 The SIAB members are appointed by the Governor-in-Council, pursuant to section 10(2) of the QTC Act.
 Remuneration for the SIAB members is determined by the Governor-in-Council.
-The members of the SIAB were:
+In 2021–22, the members of the SIAB were: